Best Suburbs for Public Transport in Perth, The 2026 Guide

 South Perth

 South Perth offers the unique combination of ferry services and high-frequency bus routes.
-While house medians sit in the premium $1.7M-$1.9M range and units in the $700K-$800K range according to REIWA/Landgate data, the transport convenience and river proximity justify the price point for many buyers.
+House medians sit in the premium $1.7M-$1.9M range and units in the $700K-$800K range according to REIWA/Landgate data, with the transport convenience and river proximity justifying the price point for many buyers.

 Currambine